jay-munjapara/YogAit/README.md

 # Features

+Our project offers three main features which includes Learn, Practice and Meditate.
+Detailed overview is given below:

+-Learn- Learn a multitude of yoga asanas with proper instructions and illustrations on how to perform them correctly.
+-Practice- Practice your yoga poses by maximizing your score which will be provided on the basis of the correctness of the yoga pose.
+-Meditate-

 For now Yoga Pose Detector can accpet any image from the user and classify it into one of the 10 predefined yoga poses.
 The predicted label is a string telling the yoga pose the person is trying.

-## Used Libraries
+## Used Tools & Technologies

-- [Keras](https://keras.io/)- This is the main library used in this project.
-The model is entirely build on Keras including all the image augmentation, transfer learning, training, testing.
+-[MediaPipe](https://google.github.io/mediapipe/solutions/pose_classification.html)- This is the main library used in this project.
+The Pose Classification model we are using is “*BlazePose*” which is the landmark model in MediaPipe Pose that predicts the location of 33 pose landmarks.

-- [NumPy](http://numpy.org/docs)- Used for pixels manipulation

-- [Matplotlib](http://matplotlib.org/)- To plot images and loss plots.
+-[OpenCV](https://pypi.org/project/opencv-python/)- is a Python library that is used to solve computer vision problems.
+Computer vision includes understanding and analyzing digital images by the computer and processing the images or providing relevant data after analyzing the image.
+Used for getting the video feed in the project.

+-[NumPy](http://numpy.org/docs)- Used for angle calculation between three particular landmarks fetched from Pose Classification model.

+-[Time](https://docs.python.org/3/library/time.html)- module in Python provides various time-related functions.
+This module comes under Python’s standard utility modules.
+Used for adding timer in our project.

+-[Flask](https://flask.palletsprojects.com/)- It is the backend used in our Project.

-- [Flask](https://flask.palletsprojects.com/)- Used for deploying our classification model
+-[Heroku](https://devcenter.heroku.com/articles/getting-started-with-python)- Used for deploying our flask app via GitHub.

 ## Network Architecture